Social Security has existed for 90 years. Why it may be more threatened than ever

 “As we look ahead to the next 90 years of Social Security, it’s critical that it remains strong for generations to come,” she said in a statement.

-The notion of privatizing Social Security surfaced most recently when Treasury Secretary Scott Bessent this month said new tax-deferred investment accounts dubbed " Trump accounts " may serve as a " backdoor to privatization," though Treasury has walked back those comments.
+The notion of privatizing Social Security surfaced most recently last month when Treasury Secretary Scott Bessent said new tax-deferred investment accounts dubbed " Trump accounts " may serve as a "backdoor for privatizing Social Security," though Treasury has walked back those comments.

 The public has been widely against the idea of privatizing Social Security since Republican President George W. Bush embarked on a campaign to pitch privatization of the program in 2005, through voluntary personal retirement accounts.
 The plan was not well-received by the public.

-Note: This story has been updated to delete comments that were incorrectly attributed to Trump as saying “Social Security will be great again” under his watch and that "you have my commitment.''